VidathD/tryhackme/networks/hololive/L-SRV01/L-SRV01.md

 Then we can execute system commands using `admin.holo.live/dashboard.php?cmd=COMMAND`.

 We can get a reverse shell and from it.
-Looking around, we find that we are in the docker container
+Looking around, we find that we are in the [L-SRV02](../L-SRV02/L-SRV02.md) docker container.